-

 Distance from Kochi: 329 Kms

-At a distance of 85 km from Mysore, 40 km from Chamarajanagar and 170 km from Bangalore, the Biligiri Ranga Hills popularly known as the BR Hills is a lofty hill range in Chamarajanagar district of Karnataka.
+At a distance of 85 km from Mysore, 40 km from Chamarajanagar and 170 km from Bangalore, the Biligiri Ranga Hills popularly known as the BR Hills is a hill range in Chamarajanagar district of Karnataka.
 It is considered to be the wildlife corridor that connects Eastern Ghats to Western Ghats.
-This is one of the popular tourist places to visit near Mysore and is one of the top attractions you must include in Mysore packages.
+This is one of the popular tourist places to visit near Mysore.

 BR Hills is famous for BRT Wildlife Sanctuary (Biligiri Rangaswamy Temple Wildlife Sanctuary).
 The sanctuary is situated at an altitude of 5091 feet and is spread across an area of 540 km.
 It was declared a tiger reserve in 2010 by the Karnataka State Government.
 The highest peak within the sanctuary is the Kattari Betta.
 The wildlife sanctuary is inhabited by a number of animals including elephants, sloth bears, bison, deer, porcupines and a number of other wild animals.
-It is said that the sanctuary has more than 250 species of birds like the Paradise Flycatcher, Racquet Trailed Drongo and the Crested Hawk Eagle, etc.
+It is also a paradise for bird lovers and harbours more than 250 species of birds like the Paradise Flycatcher, Racquet Trailed Drongo and the Crested Hawk Eagle, etc.

 Another attraction of the BR Hills is the 500 years old famous Biligiri Rangaswamy Temple which is situated on the highest peak of the hill range, on the white cliff (biligiri) which gives the hill its name.
-The local form of the deity is called Ranganath, another form of Lord Vishnu and is depicted in a unique standing position. ...
+The local form of the deity is called Ranganath, another form of Lord Vishnu and is depicted in a unique standing position.
+The temple premises offer wonderful views of the valleys of BR Hills.
+During February-March, a car festival ...

 Distance from Kochi: 353 Kms